 The Tiger and Dog make an excellent pair; the Tiger values the Dog’s loyalty and trustworthiness, while the Dog is able to soothe the Tiger’s ego when wounded and protect her when her sensitivity has been wounded.

 The Dog equally makes a good partner with the Horse.
 The Dog will help provide grounding and stability to the flighty Horse, while the Horse will admire the Dog’s sense of fairness.

-Chinese Zodiac Dogs also make very good doctors and nurses where they can look after people on a more proactive level.
-Interviewing for radio and television also suit them, particularly if they are engaged in a specific cause that they believe in.
+In addition, interviewing for radio and television also suits them, particularly if they are engaged in a specific cause that they believe in.
 They also enjoy acting, and those who do turn to performing will often use their platform to highlight causes that are dear to them.